ClementTsang/bottom/README.md

 - `q`, `Ctrl-C` to quit.

-- `f` to freeze updating.
+- `f` to freeze the screen from updating with new data.
 Press `f` again to unfreeze.
-Note updating will still continue in the background.
+Note that monitoring will still continue in the background.

 - `Up/k`, `Down/j`, `Left/h`, `Right/l` to navigate between panels.